kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 categories: jekyll update
 ---
 It is difficult not to be impressed by the live coverage put out by the ChampCar team considering it is an amateur racing series.
-So when I tuned into this year's race at Road Atlanta, I was pleasantly surprised to find [live timing](https://speedhive.mylaps.com/Sessions/4726548), [a live stream](https://www.youtube.com/watch?v=dQDZv4hWIGQ), [on-board footage](https://www.youtube.com/watch?v=-roEm_l-D5E]), and even [pit lane commentary](https://www.youtube.com/watch?v=G90hBmHCG8Q)!
+So when I tuned in to this year's race at Road Atlanta, I was pleasantly surprised to find [live timing](https://speedhive.mylaps.com/Sessions/4726548), [a live stream](https://www.youtube.com/watch?v=dQDZv4hWIGQ), [on-board footage](https://www.youtube.com/watch?v=-roEm_l-D5E]), and even [pit lane commentary](https://www.youtube.com/watch?v=G90hBmHCG8Q)!

-Particularly of interest was the live timing stream which pulled the most up-to-date race data as a JSON file.
+Of particularly interest was the live timing stream which pulled the most up-to-date race data as a JSON file.
 By extracting the underlying data and running it through custom plotting routines, it becomes possible to perform advanced